khofstadter/bcmi.khofstadter.com/README.md

 - new tempoClock and varieties Function started;

 ### 2019 08 02
-- impedance in sc fixed with fredrik, new repo, downloaded;
+- impedance in sc fixed with fredrik, new repo, downloaded (having impedance measuring in sc has streamlined work as now we don't need to open the openbci gui to start with);

 ### 2019 08 01
 - installed Matlab and EEG Lab, currently looking at [this](https://openbci.com/community/eeglab-tutorial-import-data/) and waiting to see Clemens for help;